 For healthcare facilities planning and operations, understanding the standards for air pressure relationships is vital for compliance and patient well-being.

-In my healthcare engineering work, I’ve been running into a pair of questions about ASHRAE Standard 170 and air pressure relationships:
+In our healthcare engineering work, we often run into a pair of questions about ASHRAE Standard 170 and air pressure relationships:

 The answers matter for facility operations and planning, as well as for patient well-being.